501st Combat Support Group: Air Defense of the United States

 The group added a second operational unit, the 42d Fighter-Interceptor Squadron, which was activated at O'Hare eight days after the group headquarters, and also Flew F-86s.
-In March 1953, the 62d Squadron converted to newer radar equipped and Mighty Mouse rocket armed F-86Ds.
+In March 1953, the 62d Squadron converted to newer radar equipped and Mighty Mouse rocket armed North American F-86Ds.
 The group was inactivated and replaced by the 56th Fighter Group in 1955 as part of ADC's Project Arrow, which was designed to bring back on the active list the fighter units which had compiled memorable records in the two world wars.

 Ground Launched Cruise Missile Support

 In the early 1980s USAF began deploying Ground Launched Cruise Missiles in the European theater.
 The 501st Tactical Missile Wing was organized at RAF Greenham Common as the first USAF wing equipped with the BGM-109 Tomahawk missile.
 The 501st group was redesignated the 501st Combat Support Group and activated as the headquarters for organizations supporting the wing and hosted all USAF organizations at Greenham Common.
 As the Intermediate-Range Nuclear Forces Treaty was implemented, the USAF withdrew its missiles from Europe and the wing and group were inactivated.